Rocks and Minerals Class 2

 These minerals have different purposes and are used to make many things we use in our daily lives.

-Some of the minerals are:
+Some of the examples of minerals are:

 Talc: This is a very soft mineral that is used to make talcum powder.